0xAX/linux-insides/Timers/linux-timers-2.md

 #define VCLOCK_PVCLOCK 3
 ```

 The last three fields are `wd_list`, `cs_last` and the `wd_last` depends on the `CONFIG_CLOCKSOURCE_WATCHDOG` kernel configuration option.
-First of all let's try to understand what is it `watchdog`.
+First of all let's try to understand what is `watchdog`.
 In a simple words, watchdog is a timer that is used for detection of the computer malfunctions and recovering from it.
 All of these three fields contain watchdog related data that is used by the `clocksource` framework.
 If we will grep the Linux kernel source code, we will see that only [arch/x86/KConfig](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/Kconfig#L54) kernel configuration file contains the `CONFIG_CLOCKSOURCE_WATCHDOG` kernel configuration option.
 So, why do `x86` and `x86_64` need in [watchdog](https://en.wikipedia.org/wiki/Watchdog_timer)?
 You already may know that all `x86` processors has special 64-bit register - [time stamp counter](https://en.wikipedia.org/wiki/Time_Stamp_Counter).
 This register contains number of [cycles](https://en.wikipedia.org/wiki/Clock_rate) since the reset.
 Sometimes the time stamp counter needs to be verified against another clock source.
 We will not see initialization of the `watchdog` timer in this part, before this we must learn more about timers.

 That's all.
 From this moment we know all fields of the `clocksource` structure.
 This knowledge will help us to learn insides of the `clocksource` framework.